AI Agents Are Powerful.

 Cryptographic Audit Trail

-Every tool call, every message, every action — logged and signed with HMAC.
-Tamper-proof.
+Every tool call, every message, every action — logged with a per-row HMAC-SHA256 signature.
+Append-only via PostgreSQL triggers.
 Export to CSV.
-Verify the integrity chain at any time.
+One-click verifier flags any row whose signature no longer matches.
 Your compliance team will love this.

 Works today